student studying outside with laptop

 Degree Completion

-ACCT 201 Introductory Accounting (3 credits)
+ACCT 201 Introductory Accounting I (3 credits)

-Accounting is an information system, and as Warren Buffet is fond of saying, the language of business.
 This course introduces the fundamental concepts and terminology of accounting and financial reporting.
 Learn where the numbers come from and how to analyze and interpret accounting information to make decisions.

 ACCT 202 Introductory Accounting II (3 credits)